 It’s the middle of winter.
 You’re getting very few eggs from your flock, if any at all.
-They’re still in the stages of molting, or they’re just finishing up their last molt.
+They’re still in the stages of seasonal feather loss and feather growth, or they’re just finishing up their last molt.

 With their reproductive systems taking a rest and your chickens shedding their coats, winter is an important time for them to rebuild their nutrient reserves and renew their feathers for the year.

 Many chickens cease laying during molting as they need to channel all that energy — and all available protein — into growing out their feathers, which are almost purely protein (keratin fiber, to be exact).

 Combine that with dormant winter gardens, which leave fewer opportunities for them to forage, and you often need to augment their diet with extra goodies to keep them healthy through the season.

 You also don’t want to underestimate the power of playtime: A lazy chicken equals a fat chicken.
 And a fat chicken equals a sick chicken.